cap-js/docs/node.js/queue.md

 }
 ```

-For transactional safety, you're encouraged to use the [persistent queue](#persistent-queue) which is enabled by default.
+For transactional safety, you're encouraged to use the [persistent queue](#persistent-queue), which is enabled by default.

 ## Persistent Queue (Default) {#persistent-queue}

 The persistent queue is enabled by default.

-You can disable it globally with:
+You can disable it globally via:

 ```json
 {